State of Cloud & DevOps Hiring in LATAM: What 8,500+ Job Listings Reveal

 Listing language

-Most listings are written in English (77.5%), with Portuguese (15.0%) and Spanish (7.6%) trailing.
-Engineers comfortable reading technical English have a meaningfully larger pool to apply to, even for roles physically based in Brazil or Mexico, the job description itself often isn’t in Portuguese or Spanish.
+Most listings are written in English (70.6%), with Portuguese (21.3%) and Spanish (8.1%) trailing.
+Portuguese has grown noticeably as Brazilian coverage expanded β more than one in five listings is now in Portuguese.
+Still, engineers comfortable reading technical English have a meaningfully larger pool to apply to: even for roles physically based in Brazil or Mexico, the job description itself is often in English.

 English proficiency required